 - Advising criminal defense attorneys on the potential immigration consequences to their clients of a criminal conviction;

 - Political asylum for people fearing persecution in their home countries.
-I have obtained asylum for people from Ethiopia, Ghana, Haiti, Iran, Iraq, Lebanon, Palestine, Poland and Rwanda.
+I have obtained asylum for people from Ethiopia, Ghana, Haiti, Iran, Iraq, Lebanon, Palestine, Poland, Rwanda, and Syria.

 Education, Licensing and Professional Memberships: